 C.N.H.
 Long Professor of Immunobiology and of Medicine (Endocrinology)

 My background and research are in translational immunology.
 I am interested in understanding the basis for autoimmune diseases and developing new therapies based on our understanding of disease mechanisms.
 My focus has largely been in the field of autoimmune Type 1 diabetes.
 The work encompasses basic laboratory work as well as clinical studies to understanding the regulation of autoreactive T cells to clinical trials that involve novel therapeutics.
-As part of these studies I have also been very interested in analysis of beta cell function in Type 1 diabetes and identifying the cellular mechanisms that can protect them from immune killing.
+As part of these studies my lab has been very interested in analysis of beta cell function in Type 1 diabetes and identifying the cellular mechanisms that can protect them from immune killing.
 We have also been studying the development of autoimmune diabetes in patients with cancers who are treated with checkpoint inhibitors.
 Our clinical and basic studies are focused on understanding how beta cells are destroyed and react to inflammation.
 Finally, with the COVID-19 pandemic, we have been studying the immunologic basis for responses in children and adults who are hospitalized with COVID-19 to understand the mechanisms that can lead to disease protection.

 Waldemar Von Zedtwitz Professor of Immunobiology and Molecular, Cellular and Developmental Biology and Professor of Epidemiology (Microbial Diseases); Professor of Molecular Cellular and Developmental Biology; Investigator, Howard Hughes Medical Institute

 Akiko Iwasaki received her Ph.D. from the University of Toronto (Canada) in 1998, and her postdoctoral training from the National Institutes of Health (USA) (1998-2000).
 She joined Yale University (USA) as a faculty in 2000, and currently is an Investigator of the HHMI and Waldemar Von Zedtwitz Professor of Department of Immunobiology, and of Department of Molecular Cellular and Developmental Biology.
 Akiko Iwasaki’s research focuses on the mechanisms of immune defense against viruses at the mucosal surfaces.
 Her laboratory is interested in how innate recognition of viral infections lead to the generation of adaptive immunity, and how adaptive immunity mediates protection against subsequent viral challenge.